dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 In order to view the the visualizations without the dashboard headers select "View fullscreen" from the three dot menu in the upper right corner of each visualization.

-#### Summary analytics through Data entry forms

-While the Pivot tables from the Data Visualizer app are too complex for viewing the offline analytics, the same information is available from the daily and monthly detailed reports from the respective Data entry forms which are natively available offline.

-#### Offline in-app analytics

-_Under development_.

 ### Mobile device synchronization

 The DHIS2-RTS mobile app uses the native synchronization functionality which is included in the detailed DHIS2 documentation.
 The simplest way for synchronizing the mobile after every transaction is using the synchronization icon (double reverse arrow) in the header bar without having to leave the DHIS2-RTS user interface.
 However, there are some important operational considerations which are specific to the real-time stock management use case.